By: Team W12-2 Since: Aug 2018 Licence: MIT

 Cons: Violates SOC principles because now

-is used both to store addresses and names.
-This could lead to potential bugs ifAddress
+Addressis used both to store addresses and names.
+This could lead to potential bugs ifAddressis changed to have different requirements to be considered valid.

 -